September 26 & 27

 Platform Strategies 2018, organized by Silverchair, is the only industry meeting exclusively devoted to strategic thinking around the core technology platforms used to create, market, and deliver research and reference content to global audiences.
 As the needs around these platforms expand and change in a dynamic environment, it is vital for business and technical leaders from organizations large and small to convene and examine strategic considerations.
-Get the pulse of what is happening in the platform space by closely interacting with experts and peers at Platform Strategies 2018.
+Take the pulse of what is happening in the platform space by engaging with experts and peers at Platform Strategies 2018.

 The full schedule and agenda will follow in Summer 2018, featuring the highlights listed below.
 If you would like to be notified of updates, please either register now or email email@example.com to be added to our mailing list.